 And this is your products page:

 It’s really easy to find your way around the admin dashboard and start customizing.
-Modifying the template is also a breeze even if you don’t know how to code.
-While customizing, you can see how your page/site looks on multiple devices.
+Modifying the template is also a breeze, even if you don’t know how to code.
+An added benefit is that you can see how your page looks on multiple devices while customizing it.

 Design is something that shouldn’t be taken lightly.
-Visuals are so important when you do online business.
+Visuals are so important when invested in online business.
 Shopify has more than enough templates on offer, so choose carefully and don’t underestimate how much you can achieve with a little bit of tweaking.

-Some of the apps are paid, others are free.
+Some of the apps are paid; others are free.
 They’re sorted into many categories depending on their purpose.
-There are apps for adding chatbots, customer retention, payment, bookkeeping, shipping, and more.
-For instance, some popular shipping add-ons are ShippingEasy, Ordoro, and ShipStation.
-You can search for and add apps from within the dashboard.
+There are apps for adding chatbots, customer retention, payment, bookkeeping, shipping, and many others.
+For example, some of the most popular shipping add-ons are ShippingEasy, Ordoro, and ShipStation.

-An extremely useful app for dropshipping is Oberlo.
-It lists only confirmed suppliers and it ensures that you’re dealing only with reliable companies.
+An extremely useful app you’ll have the option to use for dropshipping is Oberlo.
+It lists only confirmed suppliers, and it ensures that you’re dealing only with reliable companies.
 Oberlo offers a free plan which allows 500 products and up to 50 orders in a month, which is pretty cool.
 With it, you get real-time sales reports and tracking numbers at your disposal.

 User experience with the Shopify customer service staff is exceedingly positive.
 The members of the support team are good listeners, well-informed, very professional, helpful, and responsive.

 Of course, there are some not-so-favorable reviews.
-For instance, there are claims that the support is too general (I suppose this means that the customer didn’t get specific responses to their specific questions) or complaints regarding the support available for the Shopify APIs.
-But, those negative reviews are rare and you’d be hard-pressed to find a large number of harsh critics.
+For instance, there are claims that the support documentation and responses provided are too general and were unable to resolve the problem a customer had.
+There are also complaints regarding the support available for the Shopify APIs.
+But those negative reviews are rare, and you’d be hard-pressed to find a large number of harsh critics.